Life in the UK Test

 Study note

-In the 17th century, Protestant settlers from England and Scotland were encouraged to move to Ulster, in the north of Ireland.
-These settlements were known as plantations and had lasting effects on the population and history of Northern Ireland.
+Ireland in the 17th century was mainly Catholic, but the English government wanted to strengthen its control there.
+To do this, Protestant settlers from England and Scotland were encouraged to move to Ulster, the province in the north of Ireland.
+These organised settlements were known as the plantations.

 Memory tip: Protestant 'plantations' in Ulster brought English and Scottish settlers to northern Ireland.